-Do I Want to Be a Railroad Brakeman?
+Should I Become a Railroad Brakeman?

 A railroad brakeman, or brake operator, operates railroad track switches and couples or uncouples freight cars.
 The job also involves inspecting couplings, hand brakes, air hoses and other train parts.
 Some brake inspectors may travel with the trains and be away from home for prolonged periods of time.
 Most work in adverse weather conditions and may be required to perform heavy lifting or other physically challenging tasks.
 Railroad brakeman jobs are unionized.

-|Technical Skills||Knowledge of railroad equipment, policies and procedures, mechanical work and quality of train cars.***|
+|Key Skills||Far vision and hand-eye coordination; verbal and written communication skills; knowledge of railroad equipment, policies and procedures, mechanical work, and quality of train cars|

-Sources: *U.S. Bureau of Labor Statistics
+Sources: U.S. Bureau of Labor Statistics

-Step 1: Complete Education and Physical Requirements
+Step 1: Diploma and Physical Ability

 The minimum education requirement for a railroad brakeman is usually a high school diploma.
 After graduating from high school, aspiring railroad brakemen must pass medical exams and physical abilities tests.
 Since railroad brakemen must repeatedly bend over and lift heavy objects, they must be physically fit and healthy.
 The physical abilities test measures strength, ability and endurance.
 This test may require applicants to lift and carry boxes or weights for certain distances, climb stairs and demonstrate movement and flexibility.
 The medical exam includes measurements of heart function, blood pressure and lung capacity.
 It also includes drug and alcohol screening.

 A railroad brakeman or switchman has a very physical job, climbing up and down ladders on train cars and operating hand brakes.
 Making sure one is in good physical condition can help to make this job easier.

 Some colleges and organizations offer classes in the use of railroad signals and braking systems, covering topics like railroad safety, operations and how the braking systems and signals work.

 Step 2: Complete Job Training

 Newly hired railroad brakemen are usually trained through in-house training programs.
 Through coursework and hands-on experience, trainees learn to throw railroad switches and couple and uncouple freight cars in rail yards and on main lines.
-Training also covers train timetables, signals, operating regulations and safety.
+Training programs also covers train timetables, signals, operating regulations and safety.
 New railroad brakemen gradually assume more responsibilities while working under the guidance of senior brakemen, conductors and engineers.